joe7575/pdp13/README.md

 - RAM and ROM chips to expand the computer
 - Communication possibilities between computers
 - Output possibilities like color lamp and 7-segment node
-- Compatible to TechAge to be able control machines
+- Compatible to TechAge and TechPack (tubelib) to be able control machines
-- J/OS operating system to be able to boot from drive
+- J/OS operating system to be able to boot from drives
-- commands like: ls, cat, rm, rm, cd, cp, ...
+- commands like: ls, cat, mkdir, rm, cd, cp, disk, format, ...
 - Macro assembler application
 - Many ASM stdlib and example files